evomase/webschema/README.md

 ### Highlighting.
-To make it easier to identifiy each markup, all markup content are highlighted and a tooltip is shown when the mouse moves over the highlighted content.
+To make it easier to identifiy each schema, all marked-up content are highlighted and a tooltip is shown when the mouse moves over the highlighted content.
 Below is a list of colors used to highlight each markup.

 *	Type - <font color="#FF0033">Red</font>